arkency/posts/posts/2013-01-09-rails-api-my-approach.md

 tags: [ 'rails', 'api' ]
 ---

-I've seen people using very different techniques to build API around Rails applications.
+I have seen people using very different techniques to build API around Rails applications.
 I wanted to show what I like to do in my projects.
 Mostly because it is a very simple solution and it does not make your models concerned with another responsibility.